carlonicora/RAW/jinx.md

 > - Flags waving to the wind
 > - Ilkinos and Lord Enoch are discussing violently
 > - The player characters are hidden
-> - The player characters should realise the two non player characters are way above their league, if they get involved... good luck player characters
+> - The player characters should realise the two non-player characters are way above their league and if they get involved... good luck player characters
 > - Ilkinos tells Lord Enoch he knew it was him trying to kill the Duke
-> - Lord Enoch says "*Oh, you 'knew', of course you did!
+> - Lord Enoch says "*Oh, you 'knew', of course, you did!
 Do you like being smart?
 Top of the class, Ilkinos, as always.
 Top of the class and bottom of the social scale.
-I have you now here, and I will get to Ashanta later!*"
+I have you now, here, and I will get to Ashanta later!*"
 > - Ilkinos says "*She is gone, Enoch, she is far beyond your reach, and the map to the flying citadel with her!*"
 > - Lord Enoch is a great fighter and kills Ilkinos
 > - Lord Enoch swiftly flee the scene without noticing the player characters
 > - The Sword of Tears is still there

 #### The Anatomy of an Adventure